jensen-frontend-2024/exercise-react-express-todo-list/README.md

-# React Todo List
+# Todo List

-In this exercise I want you to create a todo list with React Typescript.
+In this exercise I want you to create a todo list with Vanilla JavaScript.
 The todo list is will be simple, not any fancy functionalities or animations _(unless you relly want to get creative)_.
-The purpose is to solve as much as possible with React and apply a react mindeset.
-I have created a React TS application to you that is ready to be used.
+The purpose is to solve as much as possible with DOM manipulation.
+The initial files have been created for you so you can just start coding!

-**Before you start, you must run a `npm install` in this folder in order to install all the dependencies.
-Then you do a `npm run dev` in order to start the application.
-NO "Live Server" usage here as Vite will fire up a development server for you.**

 Below you have a couple of User Stories that are going to follow.
+A `User Story` is simply just a description of a feature that your todo-list must have.
+It has a special format, it describes the feature from the user's perspective.

 - As a user I want to be able to view all my todos in the same place, to get a good overview of what I have to do.